mattddowney/posh-sql-objects/README.md

 ## Installation ##

+Run the following in a command prompt:
+`Powershell.exe -file install.ps1`

-Copy the posh-sql-objects folder to your module folder.
+This just copies the posh-sql-objects folder to your modules folder.
-Running `install.cmd` will work in most circumstances.

 Import the module into powershell:
 `Import-Module -Name posh-sql-objects`